sdpalley/docs.erisindustries.com/tutorials/services-making.md

 That's it!
 You've made a service!
 Now let's share it with our colleagues.

-# Share Your Service
+# Share your Service

 First things first, you'll need a Docker Hub to push to.
-So make sure you have a [Docker Hub](https://hub.docker.com/) account, [quay.io](quay.io) (which we use at eris and have been very satisfied with),or an account with a corporate Docker Registry.
+So make sure you have a [Docker Hub](https://hub.docker.com/) account, [quay.io](quay.io) (which we use at eris and have been very satisfied with), or an account with a corporate Docker Registry.
 Then make sure you are logged in:

 ```bash
 docker login
 ```

 We will assume for the purposes of this tutorial that `idi` was able to register the `idi` user name on Docker Hub.
-"You should subsitute `idi/` with your username, like: `username/`.
-Let's get that docker image ready to be published to the world and then lets publish it.
+You should subsitute `idi/` with your username, like: `username/`.
+Let's get that docker image ready to be published to the world and then let's publish it.

 ```bash
 docker tag idiservice idi/idiservice